raulepure/reconstruction.jl/README.md

 the given algebra defined by the ideal is isomorphic to the Tjurina algebra of a quasi-homogeneous isolated hypersurface singularity or not.

-In case the result is positive it returns the defining equation of the hypersurface singularity and an automorphism $f$, such that $f(I)$ is the Jacobian ideal of $f$.
+In case the result is positive it returns the defining equation $g$ of the hypersurface singularity and an automorphism $f$, such that $f(I)$ is the Jacobian ideal of $g$.

 For the moment you need a LINUX operating system and Julia 1.4.x or higher with a develpoment-version of OSCAR v0.4 to make it work.